dd32/td-gh-ex/readme.txt

 4. Complete all of the required inputs on the Catch Box Options page (in the WP admin panel) and click "Save Changes".

 == Changelog ==
+Version 0.5
+* Header Image, Favicon and WebClip icon changed to Catch Kathmandu design
+* Screenshot changed to show the new header image and review button
+* Demo link changed to review link at WordPress.org

 Version 0.4
 * Added user capability condition for header and footer codes
 * Removed WordPress SEO plugin condition in header.php
 * Changed Favicon default to disabled

 Version 0.3
 * Fixed UTF character issue in style.css theme description